Bicycle Safety Tips

 Follow the Rules of the Road.
 The rules are there to encourage safe driving practices and penalize bad ones.
 Keep in mind that a cyclist is expected to follow the same rules as a motorist and can receive a ticket for not doing so.

 If you have been injured in an accident with a car, it is vital to report the accident to the police, file a police report immediately and to seek prompt medical treatment.
-Document and preserve the evidence from the scene of the accident, as well as your medical treatments.
-You should also notify your insurance company as soon as possible but you should never accept an insurance company settlement without first speaking with a personal injury attorney.
+Document and preserve the evidence from the scene of the accident if you are able and keep receipts and transcripts from all resulting medical care.
+You should also notify your insurance company about the accident as soon as possible but do not speak to the at-fault insurance agency or accept an insurance company settlement without first speaking with a bike accident attorney.

 If you or a loved one were injured in an accident, you have enough to deal with.
 Let an experienced accident attorney fight for the full compensation that you deserve.
 It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
 Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!